KavyaSriArroju/UMBC-DATA606-Capstone/docs/report.md

 PJME_hourly.csv
 ```

-The processed feature-engineered dataset was also created for modeling purposes.
+A dataset featuring information engineered was outputted to be available for modeling.

 ---

 # 4. Data Elements